Caroline Aherne: Later career

-Personal life, illness and death
+Personal life

-In January 1994, Aherne met Peter Hook at the Hacienda, after filming at Granada.
+In January 1994, Aherne met musician Peter Hook at the Hacienda, after filming at Granada.
 They married in Las Vegas on 23 July.
 By July 1996 they had separated, and divorced in 1997.
 During their marriage, he appeared in her TV series The Mrs Merton Show as leader of Hooky & the Boys, the show's house band.
-After her death, Hook said that he was repeatedly physically abused by Aherne during their marriage.
-Charities supporting victims of domestic violence welcomed his statements.
+After Aherne's death, Hook said that their marriage was turbulent and that she had once attempted to stab him with a kitchen knife.

 By September 1996 she had met 27-year old Matt Bowers, a TV producer from Watford, who had been at Granada from August 1996.
 They lived together in Didsbury.
 Their relationship ended by January 1997; by mid-February, Bowers was hospitalised with stomach cancer at Watford General Hospital, having had months of stomach pains.
 He died on 9 April 1997.

-She met American actor Alexis Denisof in early July 1997.
-By 1998 she had moved to Holland Park in London, and her house in Mellington Avenue in East Didsbury was sold in January 1998.
-Their relationship ended by July 1998.

 Aherne struggled with depression and alcoholism.
-She attempted suicide in July 1998 after Bowers' death and the end of her relationship with Denisof.
+She attempted suicide in July 1998 after Bowers' death and the end of her relationship with the actor Alexis Denisof.
 She checked in to the Priory, where she was diagnosed as a binge alcoholic.
 She had suffered from bladder cancer and had been born with a rare cancer of the retina.
 In 2014, she also embarked on a programme of treatment for lung cancer.
 In June 2014, Aherne appeared in Manchester at the launch of the Macmillan Cancer Improvement Partnership (MCIP), a £3.4 million scheme to co-ordinate cancer care in the city.
 She spoke about how a sense of humour had helped her cope with the disease.
 In 2016, Aherne became the voice behind the UK government's "One You" health campaign, to persuade people to cut down on cigarettes and alcohol.

 On the morning of 2 July 2016, Aherne died of lung cancer at her home in Timperley aged 52.
 Aherne had told family and close friends in May that she was terminally ill.
 Her funeral took place on 14 July 2016.
 Many friends and co-stars were in attendance.

 In October 2016, Steve Coogan paid tribute to Aherne at the Stand Up to Cancer 2016 event, speaking about her before a video was played of her TV moments, and then Noel Gallagher's High Flying Birds performed The Royle Family theme tune "Half the World Away".
-As part of the Oasis Live '25 Tour, during their performance in Heaton Park, Noel dedicated the song once again to Aherne and Cash.
+As part of the Oasis Live '25 Tour, during their performance in Heaton Park, Gallagher dedicated the song once again to Aherne and Cash.